“Rooms, apartments and a house (each sleeping 2-10) in a fortified medieval village, with endless views, a restaurant and lots of atmosphere”

-Castello di Gargonza’s restaurant is located just outside the borgo walls and is open to all guests (as well as non-residents) for lunch and dinner.
-There’s a high-ceilinged, regal-looking dining room in a converted tractor shed, with large windows overlooking the woods, or you can sit outside in the gravelled garden, underneath white sunshades.
+Castello di Gargonza’s restaurant is open to guests and non-residents for lunch and dinner.
+Located just outside the borgo walls, its regal dining room sits in a converted tractor shed, with high ceilings and large windows overlooking the woods.
+You can also dine outside in the gravel garden, underneath white sunshades.

 Most of the food is locally sourced or grown on site in the kitchen garden.
-Tuscan meat is famous all over Italy, and chef Susi Brogi makes the most of it by cooking delicious Chianina beef over embers.
+Tuscan meat is famous all over Italy, and Chef Susi Brogi makes the most of it by cooking delicious Chianina beef over embers.
 Other options include wild boar, excellent homemade pasta dishes (some gluten-free), traditional ribollita (Tuscan vegetable soup) and fruit-laden desserts.
-The wine list is as inviting as you would expect here on the edge of the Chianti region, with over 60 labels, including Chianti Classico and Colli Senesi.
+Being on the edge of the Chianti region, the wine list is as inviting as you would expect: over 60 labels, including Chianti Classico and Colli Senesi.

-There’s also a snack bar by the pool, open for light lunches and drinks, and another bar in the village centre, with seating in a pretty garden.
-And if you’ve booked bed and breakfast, you’ll find a morning buffet of homemade cakes, pastries, fruit, yoghurt, juices, cereals and more in the former olive press.
+If you’ve booked B&B, you’ll find a morning breakfast buffet of homemade cakes, pastries, fruit, yoghurt, juices, cereals and more in the former olive press.